TanishaKr07/HolidayRecipesClassifier/README.md

 ## Baseline Model

-For our baseline model, we are  utilizing a logistic regression classifier to predictt whehter a recipe is a dessert based on the calorie.
+For our baseline model, we are  utilizing a decision tree classifier to predict whehter a recipe is a dessert based on the calorie.
 The two features used were:

 1. `'calories'`